clitetailor/cursornext/docs/03-loc.md

 const message = lines.join('')
 ```

-To align the line numbers, we need to pad the line numbers to the length of the largest line number.
+Then we align line numbers to the right by padding the line numbers.

 ```ts
 const padLength = (loc.line + 1).toString().length